raviatobjectz/laiotmeetup/README.md

         http://docs.aws.amazon.com/iot/latest/developerguide/create-device-certificate.html
     b.)
 Rename the downloaded private key to private.pem and save it in laiotmeetup/device/certs folder. c.)
-Rename the downloaded certificate to certificate.crt and save it in laiotmeetup/device/certs folder.
+Rename the downloaded certificate to certificate.crt and save it in laiotmeetup/device/certs folder. d.)
+Get the certificate ARN for using in step 4.

 4.)
 Creating the AWS resources.

     a.)
 Create the IOT thing in AWS using the IOT_Meetup_Device.json and the cloudformation GUI on AWS or using the AWS CLI.
+You will need to provide the certificate ARN from step 3d as an input parameter.

         CLI example
         aws cloudformation create-stack --stack-name myteststack --template-body file:////home//local//test//sampletemplate.json